MicrosoftDocs/altspace-vr/altspace-vr/journey.md

 ## 3. For guests & audiences

+You don't always have to be a host in AltspaceVR - sometimes you'll be a guest an audience member.
+For these occassions, you'll want to be familiar with the features and menus that come with the new territory.

 |  Checkpoint  |  Outcome  |
 | --- | --- |
 | [Exploring the Title Screen](community/exploring-title-screen.md) |  |
 | [Social features & nametags](faqs/nametages.md) |  |

 ## 4. Creating & hosting events

+Now that you've covered the logistics, it's time to learn how to create and host events.
+AltspaceVR has a variety of features for this process, but we've separated them into the [basics](#basic-event-setup), more [advanced options](#advanced-event-setup), and [hosting-specific tools](#hosting-tools).
+Whether you go through these sequentially, or jump around, you'll be confidently creating your own events by the end of this section.

 ### Basic event setup